newjersey/navigator.business.nj.gov/web/roadmaps/tasks/form-business-entity.md

 After you complete this task, you will have:
 - Entity ID
 - Certificate of Formation /Incorporation
-- Certified copy of Certificate of Formation /Incorporation document (Optional with additional fee)
+- Certified copy of Certificate of Formation /Incorporation document (optional with additional fee)
-- `Certificate of Good Standing|good-standing` (Optional with additional fee)
+- `Certificate of Good Standing|good-standing` (optional with additional fee)